[Originally posted on Medium]

 I returned from my honeymoon and started reading everything I could about MRI.
 My previous company, Brainient, had just been acquired by Teads, and I had been promoted to CEO of Teads Studio and Global CMO.
 But I devoted my nights and weekends to researching this new idea.
 Then, in January 2017, a study⁴ published in Lancet convinced me that I was on the right track.
 The study compared the current standard of care for prostate cancer screening — a PSA (prostate-specific antigen) blood test, followed by a prostate biopsy if PSA levels are elevated — with an alternative, a prostate MRI.
 The conclusion?
 When prostate biopsies are guided by MRI findings, 18% more clinically significant cancers are detected.
 And there was more: using MRI to triage men decreases the number of unnecessary biopsies by 27%.
 In other words, MRI yields a more accurate, less intrusive test with a better patient experience.
 I was sold.

-Together with Diego, we started tackling our first cancer — prostate cancer.
-We chose prostate cancer because it is the most common cancer in men, and because the current standard of care for prostate cancer screening is broken: elevated PSA levels are often caused by non-cancerous conditions such as benign prostate hyperplasia (BPH) and prostatitis, so a lot of men undergo unnecessary prostate biopsies.
+To validate that this can work, decided to focus on a single type of cancer initially — prostate cancer.
+I chose prostate cancer because it is the most common cancer in men, and because the current standard of care for prostate cancer screening is broken: elevated PSA levels are often caused by non-cancerous conditions such as benign prostate hyperplasia (BPH) and prostatitis, so a lot of men undergo unnecessary prostate biopsies.
 For those unfamiliar with a prostate biopsy, a needle is inserted through the wall of the rectum to sample prostate tissue from 12 to 14 different locations, and requires antibiotics before and after the procedure.
 And most important, prostate biopsies often have side effects such as bleeding, infection, urinary issues, and erectile dysfunction⁵.
 That’s no fun, and while I wouldn’t expect cancer screening to be fun, I do believe it should be comfortable, accurate and safe.

 A new approach to prostate cancer screening

-Diego and I spent a year building the Ezra AI, and thanks to Diego’s extensive deep learning and medical imaging expertise, we created what is likely the most accurate prostate AI in the world, with over 90% accuracy when compared to an expert radiologist.
-(Note from our legal counsel: The Ezra AI is an investigational device that has not yet received marketing authorization from the FDA.
-The safety and effectiveness of the device have not been established.
-After further study of the Ezra AI technology, the Company plans to seek FDA clearance in 2019).
+I spent a year building a team and creating the first Ezra AI, and thanks to our team's extensive deep learning and medical imaging expertise, we created what is likely the most accurate prostate AI in the world, with over 90% accuracy when compared to an expert radiologist.

 A clear mission